 - Soccer (boys and girls)

 - Basketball (boys and girls)

 - Lacrosse (boys and girls)

-- Track (boys and girls)
+- Cross Country (Grades 5-8, boys and girls)

 - Golf Clinic (Middle School boys and girls)

 The School of the Cathedral offers an after-school athletic program.
-The program is managed by the Athletic Director and supported by volunteer parent-coaches.
+The program is managed by the Athletic Director and supported by volunteer VIRTUS trained parent-coaches.
 The opportunity to participate in soccer (Fall), basketball (Winter), lacrosse (Spring), and track (Spring) is open to all interested students who are in good academic standing (see Section VI, "Disciplinary Code").